Skip to content

 How Much Will a Review Cost?

-A comprehensive review, including document examination and recommendations, typically runs $400-$800.
-A simple update to your existing plan (changing one executor or updating a few beneficiary designations) might be $200-$400.
-That's far cheaper than redoing your entire plan from scratch, and it's more cost-effective than having your estate deal with outdated provisions after your death.
+A comprehensive review, including document examination and recommendations, typically runs $400 to $800.
+A simple update to your existing plan (changing one executor or updating a few beneficiary designations) might be $200 to $400.
+That is far cheaper than redoing your entire plan from scratch, and it is more cost-effective than having your estate deal with outdated provisions after your death.

 Start Your Review

-Gather your documents - will or trust, POAs, beneficiary designation forms from your bank and brokerage, and healthcare directives.
+Gather your documents: will or trust, POAs, beneficiary designation forms from your bank and brokerage, and healthcare directives.
 Call us at 215-949-0888 or visit us at 1200 Veterans Highway, Suite B-3, Bristol, PA to schedule a review.
-We'll walk through everything with you, flag what needs updating, and give you clear recommendations.
+We will walk through everything with you, flag what needs updating, and give you clear recommendations.
 If changes are small, we handle them efficiently.
-If your life has changed significantly, we'll discuss whether your entire plan needs rebuilding.
+If your life has changed significantly, we will discuss whether your entire plan needs rebuilding.

 Marc Lynde · 12+ years as a licensed attorney · Cardozo School of Law · Licensed in PA & NY · Full bio →